Carrarese Calcio 1908

 Carrarese Calcio 1908, commonly referred to as Carrarese, is an Italian football club based in Carrara, Tuscany.
-It currently plays in Serie C, having last been in Serie B in 1948.
+The team plays in Serie B, second tier of Italian football, after promotion from Serie C in 2023–24.

 History

 The club was founded in 1908.

 In the season 2010–11 from Lega Pro Seconda Divisione group B, Carrarese was promoted in the play-off to Lega Pro Prima Divisione.

-In 2016 Carrarese Calcio S.r.l. went bankrupt.
+In 2016, Carrarese Calcio S.r.l. went bankrupt.
 A new company Carrarese Calcio 1908 S.r.l., successfully bid the sports title by refurbished the debt of Carrarese Calcio S.r.l.

+On 9 June 2024, Carrarese secure promotion to Serie B from 2024–25 season due to it winning Serie C promotion play-offs finals after defeat LR Vicenza with narrowly 1-0 aggregate 1-0 by a goal Mattia Finotto in 6th Minute and return to second tier after 76 years of absence.

 Colours and badge

 The team's colours are light blue and yellow.

 Ownership

 Italian international and Juventus goalkeeper Gianluigi Buffon (a native of Carrara and prominent supporter of the club) was a major shareholder of the club, as part of a consortium that acquired the club in 2010; other shareholders included former Pisa Calcio chairman Maurizio Mian and long-time Serie A striker Cristiano Lucarelli.